AndreasEberle/TikTok-clone/README.md

 -Video: It's the data structure that we ourselves handle , meaning the metadata from a video.
 Also the method compareTo() , is a method that indicates the criteria which we sort with , in this case based on the ID.

+-BrokerData: The information of said broker , in an array of bytes that we can "work" with (Serializable indicates that this data structure has to "travel" through the internet"
+, meaning that we have to send it to a socket , and that it has to arrive as a WHOLE structure from one PC to another)